BerkeleyLearnVerify/Scenic/docs/glossary.rst

 		abstract domains like `scenic.domains.driving`) as subclasses of :obj:`~scenic.core.simulators.Action`.

+	agent
+		A Scenic :obj:`~scenic.core.object_types.Object` which has a dynamic behavior.

 	dynamic properties
 		Properties of Scenic objects which are updated at each time step of a dynamic simulation.
 The built-in properties representing positions, orientations,